 Should you be interested in studying either German: Language Use and Culture or Legal German: Language Use and Culture as a minor subject, please contact the teacher for detailed information.

-The courses Understanding Germany (XICP0221), Understanding Austria (XICP0222) and Understanding Switzerland (XICP0224) offer useful introductions to the culture of the German-speaking countries.
-All three are given in English.
+The course Understanding the German-speaking Countries (XICP0233) offer useful introduction to the culture of the German-speaking countries.
+The course is given in English.

 I am not a student of the University of Lapland.
 Can I participate in courses?